sbl-sdsc/mm-dev/README.md

 The mmtf-spark and mm-dev projects read the PDB archive in the [MMTF file format](https://doi.org/10.1371/journal.pcbi.1005575) from a [Hadoop Sequence File](https://wiki.apache.org/hadoop/SequenceFile).
 This file format enables high-performance, parallel processing of the entire PDB using [Apache Spark](https://spark.apache.org).
 See [mmtf.rcsb.org](https://mmtf.rcsb.org/download.html) for more details.

 An up to date file can be [downloaded](http://mmtf.rcsb.org/v1.0/hadoopfiles/full.tar).
-To extract the *full* directory from the *full.tar* archive, double click the file on *macOS* or use a tool such as [7-Zip](http://www.7-zip.org/) on *Windows*.

-Alternatively, the following command line tools can be used download and extract the data (LINUX, macOS):
+Use the following command line tools to download and extract the data:

 ```
 $ curl -O https://mmtf.rcsb.org/v1.0/hadoopfiles/full.tar